swift-nav/piksi_firmware/README.md

   [here](http://downloads.swiftnav.com/piksi_console/).

 * **Development (native)**.
-To install dependencies for the development tools for your platform (OS X, Ubuntu, or Debian), run the setup script in this repository via `sudo bash setup.sh -x install`.
+To install dependencies for the development tools on your platform (OS X, Ubuntu, or Debian), run the setup script in this repository via `bash setup.sh -x install`.
 If you're also building the firmware, you'll need to checkout the submodules as well.